Inald/Frogger-Refactoring-2019/README.md

 # **_Frogger Software Maintenance_**

 This Program reintroduces an Arcade game called "Frogger".
-Although its similar to the orignal game they are not exactly the same as you will find additions in this version.
+Although this version is similar to the orignal game they do differ as you will find additions in this version.

 ## Getting Started